honojs/website/introduction/concepts.md

 - Fastly Compute@Edge
 - Lagon
 - Node.js
+- Vercel (edge-light)

-It also works on Vercel, Netlify, and other platforms.
+It also works on Netlify and other platforms.
 The same code runs on all platforms.

 Cloudflare Workers, Deno, Shopfiy, and others launched [WinterCG](https://wintercg.org) to discuss the possibility of using the Web Standard API to enable "web-interoperability".
-Hono will follow their steps and go for the Standard of the Web Standard.
+Hono will follow their steps and go for **the Standard of the Web Standard**.

 ## Middleware

-We call the primitive that returns `Response` a "Handler".
+We call the primitive that returns `Response` as "Handler".
 "Middleware" is executed before and after the Handler and handles the `Request` and `Response`.
 It's like an onion structure.